codepath/android_guides/Using-the-RecyclerView.md

 );
 ```

 Under the covers, this is wrapping the interface pattern described in detail below.
 If you apply this code above, you **don't need to any of the manual item click handling below**.
+This technique was originally [outlined in this article](http://www.littlerobots.nl/blog/Handle-Android-RecyclerView-Clicks/).

 #### Simple Click Handler within ViewHolder